diconium/CIFadaptTo2019/Demo 1/bundle/README.md

 # Simple Javascript Action

-This is a simple action, where the file has plain JS code.
+This is a bundled action, this action will be created by bundling a JS file with dependencies using Rollup, and then install that bundled file instead of the index.js file.

 ## Install